roesnera/jfsjd-final-project/task-3/README.md

 ### Step 1: Implement the home page

-In this step, we'll create a basic HTML structure for the home page which includes [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
+In this step, we'll create a basic HTML structure for the home page which may include [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 1. Create a new file called `index.html` inside your project folder.
 2. Include your `styles.css` file inside the `index.html` page.